 From time to time, head lice occurs at school and in the community.
-Yes, it is frustrating!
 Parents/caregivers will be notified if a case of head lice is suspected.
 Remedies for this condition are available at all chemists.
 In the interest of all students, we request that students are treated once head lice is detected PRIOR to returning to school.